Traveling and Bed Bugs – The Hidden Perils of Exploring the World

 188 hotels in New York have at least one review complaining about bed bugs.
 Many of them are located within a one-mile radius of Times Square.

 After a fun-filled vacation or a busy business trip, the notion of a bed bug infestation is likely the last thing on your mind.
-While you may think to stay in high-end hotels or ensuring to read visitor reviews may help prevent an unwanted encounter with these blood-sucking pests, a recent survey performed by the NPMA found roughly 75 percent of pest control companies treated bed bug infestations in hotels throughout the United States.
+While you may think staying in high-end hotels or ensuring to read visitor reviews may help prevent an unwanted encounter with these blood-sucking pests, a recent survey performed by the NPMA found roughly 75 percent of pest control companies treated bed bugs infestations in hotels throughout the United States.

 Perhaps one of the most common misconceptions regarding bed bugs and traveling is if you stay in a “nice” hotel you don't have to worry about an infestation.
 This is a myth many subscribe to.
 The truth is, bed bugs are found in budget-friendly accommodations as well as 5-star luxury resorts.
 Throughout the past several decades, with a specific genetic evolution occurring that makes bed bugs resistant to popular pesticides, the bed bug population in hotels and motels has steadily increased.

-Now, more than ever, proactive measures to prevent the spread of bed bugs is imperative.
+Now, more than ever, proactive measures to prevent the spread of bed bugs are imperative.
 The following tips should be followed regardless of where you travel or where you stay.
 Remember, the appearance of bed bugs isn't solely dependent on the hygiene level of an establishment.
-Therefore, you must eye every hotel, motel and shared public space as a potential hot-spot for bed bugs.
+Therefore, you must eye every hotel, motel, and shared public space as a potential hot spot for bed bugs.